top of page

 I might trust the local handyman or carpenter more than the university trained therapist.
 The skill set necessary for making an accurate assessment of structural leg length is not acquired in therapeutic training.
 Yes, the therapist can identify boney landmarks and make general postural assessment but they typically have little experience measuring and surveying in construction and assembly.
 It takes time and practice to develop these skills.
 Spend months and years lining up roof lines, gutters and downpipes, you become a hot shot billiards player because the eye is dialled in and you will know what is straight, crooked, level and vertical.
 Knowing basic geometry and having good spatial awareness is necessary for assessing the three dimensional structure supine on table, knees flexed and raised, feet flat, but with hips that are all over the place.
 Some might be confident about what they think they are seeing but it is very likely they have not developed the necessary perception skills to do so.
 When other practitioners make off the cuff claims they see few cases of leg length discrepancy amongst their clients, I have doubts about their assessment ability.
 Particularly where they are not prepared to describe their assessment protocol or enter into discussion.

 SRLS is a complex condition.
 Cases vary widely affecting mobility and internal health.
 Close study is required.
 This took me 55 years to come to grips with.
-Since the age of ten measuring, cutting and constructing both as a hobby and professionally, tertiary scientific study (Multi-Disciplinary Systems Engineering, ANU), martial arts and meditative practices for ten years in the dojo of a Grand Master, training and developing four times in my 60+ years to a level of physical development exceeding my peers, and sixteen years as a Remedial Therapist.
+Since the age of ten measuring, cutting and constructing both as a hobby and professionally, tertiary scientific study (Multi-Disciplinary Systems Engineering, ANU), martial arts and meditative practices for ten years in the dojo of a Grand Master, training and developing four times in my 60+ years to a level of physical development exceeding my peers, and seventeen years as a Remedial Therapist.

 bottom of page